Monday, November 30, 2015

 Review

 It's been a year since I watched a Bond movie and decided to review another one.
 I currently reviewed a Bond movie, You Only Live Twicebut I'm halfway through the sixth flick of ON HER MAJESTY'S SECRET SERVICE, and still, there's work to do in re-watching this underrated classic.
 It came out as what many consider to be an overlooked film.
-Since then, everyone who has watched its predecessors nearly forgot this movie until decades later, they began to like it even more.
+Since then, everyone who has watched its predecessors nearly forgot this movie existed until decades later, they began to like it even more.
 Some even regarded it a better film than the entries Roger Moore was in and the latter two with Timothy Dalton.

 ON HER MAJESTY'S SECRET SERVICE could have been a big start for George Lazenby in his tenure as 007.
 Unfortunately, his agent persuaded him to decline the role of Diamonds Are Forever due to the salary offer being too low of a figure.
-Sadly, it was a missed opportunity due to critical reception.
+To make matters worse, this, combined with the lukewarm critical reception of him playing Bond, are a few reasons he never reprised the role in the later entries.
 Some movie-goers preferred Sean Connery in the lead when he could not be present in this picture.
+The film takes me back to nostalgia, which is significant as it brought me to the series.
 The action sequences are fun to watch and have a lot of edge-of-your-seat moments.
 The action takes viewers into skiing and bob-sledding and again portrays Bond as a jack of all trades.

 More praise is due to George, who, despite being a non-English actor, was a charismatic secret agent with style, charm and wit.
 He still manages to convince us that Bond is still a suave protagonist.
 Telly Salvalas's portrayal of Blofeld is unforgettable.
-He is sure not as compelling as Donald Pleasence's interpretation, and the story doesn't explain the appearance change, so it's left to the audience's imagination as to why he looks so different.
+He is not as compelling as Donald Pleasence's interpretation, and the story doesn't explain the appearance change, so it's left to the audience's imagination as to why he looks so different.

+Beyond question, ON HER MAJESTY'S SECRET SERVICE is one of the strongest Bond films.
 It is a worthy instalment regardless of the critics' negative reviews and some negative feedback from fans.
-The film takes me back to nostalgia, which is significant as it was the first of the series I've seen.
 Please give it another chance, viewers.

 Star rating: (10/10) Best Movie Ever